s-kugan/Knix/testCases.md

    - **Why**: Automated tests can validate that the details match what was selected, ensuring accuracy in the shopping cart.
 4. **Check that the "checkout" button leads to the "Payment" page**
    - **Why**: Automated tests can verify navigation to the correct page, ensuring a smooth checkout process.
-5. **Product Quantity**::Ensure that the customer can increase the product quantity by clicking the + button and decrease the product quantity by clicking the - button in the "Your Bag" page.
+5. **Ensure that the customer can increase the product quantity by clicking the + button and verify quantity and sub-total in the cart.**
    - **Why**: Automated tests can simulate quantity changes and verify the results, ensuring functionality.
+6. **Ensure that the customer can decrease the product quantity by clicking the - button and verify quantity and sub-total in the cart**
+   **Why**: Automating this scenario ensures that the functionality related to product quantity updates and sub-total calculations in the cart is reliable and consistent, enhancing the overall quality of the application
-6. **Ensure that the customer can remove the product from "Your Bag" page.**
+7. **Ensure that the customer can remove the product from "Your Bag" page.**
    **Why**: Automated tests can simulate quantity reductions and verify the results, ensuring functionality.
-7. **Quick View Window**: Verify that the customer can add the product into the product basket from the Quick View window
+8. **Quick View Window**: Verify that the customer can add the product into the product basket from the Quick View window
    - **Why**: Automated tests can verify that products can be added from Quick View, ensuring functionality.
-8. **Currency**: Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page
+9. **Currency**: Verify that the product list switches to CAD currency when the user selects CAD at the bottom of the page
    - **Why**: Automated tests can verify currency changes, ensuring accurate pricing.
-9. **Payment Page**: Check that the "checkout" button leads to the "Payment" page
+10. **Payment Page**: Check that the "checkout" button leads to the "Payment" page
     - **Why**: Automated tests can verify navigation to the correct page, ensuring a smooth checkout process.

 ---